What happens to architectural knowledge when the files won’t open

-Digital archives are not inert repositories—they are fragile, often unstable performances of memory.
+Digital archives are not inert repositories — they are fragile, often unstable performances of memory.
 In architecture, what we once preserved through drawing is now scattered across proprietary file formats, obsolete software, and cloud storage infrastructures optimised for convenience, not continuity.
-My research investigates how emulation—the digital mimicry of past computing environments—can serve as a critical method for accessing, understanding, and resisting the structural vulnerabilities of our digital design heritage.
+My research investigates how emulation — the digital mimicry of past computing environments — can serve as a critical method for accessing, understanding, and resisting the structural vulnerabilities of our digital design heritage.

 Emulation is not about nostalgia; it is a tool of resistance.
 It enables access to unreadable CAD files, defunct plug-ins, and projects stranded within subscription-only ecosystems.
-Through interdisciplinary methods spanning architecture, archival theory, and platform studies, my work explores how emulation might not only restore lost data but expose the cultural and technical conditions that endangered it in the first place.
+Through interdisciplinary methods spanning architecture, archival theory, and platform studies, my work explores how emulation might not only restore lost data but also expose the cultural and technical conditions that endangered it in the first place.

 Blog